joshukraine/ofreport.com-v1/source/articles/2013-06-pillars-genesis-part-4-abraham.html.markdown

 ---

-title: 'The Seven Pillars of Genesis, Part 4: Abraham'
+title: "The Seven Pillars of Genesis, Part 4: Abraham"
-date: '2013-06-15 12:00:44'
+date: "2013-06-15 12:00:44"
+tags:
-tags: bible first
+- bible first
-author: ['Joshua Steele', '@joshukraine']
+- seven pillars
+author: ["Joshua Steele", "@joshukraine"]
+desc: "When God promised to give Abraham a son under impossible circumstances, Abraham believed that God would do exactly as He said."

 ---